SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - **Left Platform (RestaurantPlus.net):** 19 restaurants confirmed (7 in database, 12 not found) - Should be removed from active list
 - **Left Platform (Other):** 1 (The Cupboard - no longer on our platform) - Should be removed from active list
 - **Status Corrected:** 4 (Argos Greek & Pizza, Xtreme Pizza, Twisted Pita & Pizzeria - closed, The Greek Flame and Pizza - closed)
-- **Documentation Outdated:** 3 (Wow Sushi - DB suspended + 0 dishes, Ting's Kitchen - DB pending but in active list, The Original Georgie's - DB suspended but in active list) - Note: Database is source of truth, Restaurants-active.md may be outdated
+- **Status Corrections Needed:** 4 (Wow Sushi - listed active but DB suspended + 0 dishes, Ting's Kitchen - listed active but DB pending, The Original Georgie's - listed active but DB suspended, Sous Le Palmier - listed active but DB suspended + 0 dishes) - Database status needs to match active list
 - **Not Found:** 4 (Andiamo Pizzeria, Wok Bistro TEST, Test James - Dovercourt Pizza, Sushi Express Chambly)
 - **Critical Data Issues:** 5 (Xtreme Pizza - 6/100+ dishes, Wow Sushi - 0 dishes, Vanier Pizza & Subs - 1 dish, The Original Georgie's - 5 dishes - missing large number of menu items, Souvlaki Souvlaki - 1 dish but active with large menu online)
 - **Permanently Closed:** 2 (Twisted Pita & Pizzeria, The Greek Flame and Pizza - should be removed from active list)